-The Transaction involves the securitisation of an auto lease portfolio originated by Multilease AG ("the Originator" or "the Servicer" or "the Seller"), a leasing company registered and operating in Switzerland.
+The transaction involves the securitisation of an auto lease portfolio originated by Multilease AG ("the Originator" or "the Servicer" or "the Seller"), a leasing company registered and operating in Switzerland (the transaction is hereafter referred to as "the Transaction").
 According to the Prospectus issued prior to the issuance of the asset-backed notes, the Servicer in its role provides the following services (not exhaustive):

-- Acquisition of new or used vehicles from dealers; - Origination of the leases in accordance with the Originator's underwriting standards; - Approval of all applications for a lease contract through a combination of an automated and a manual process; - Determination of the residual value by reference to the type, age and mileage at the scheduled expiry date of the Lease Contracts; - Collection and monitoring of monthly instalments due from the Lease Contracts; - Transfer of all collections received to the Company.
+- Acquisition of new or used leased vehicles from dealers; - Origination of the leases in accordance with the Originator's underwriting standards; - Approval of all applications for a lease contract through a combination of an automated and a manual process; - Determination of the residual value by reference to the type, age and mileage at the scheduled expiry date of the Lease Contracts: - Collection and monitoring of monthly instalments due from lease contracts; - Transfer of all collections received to the Company.